 In many bus accident lawsuits, the case will revolve around whether or not a bus driver was negligent.
 However, in some instances, a bus crash will stem from a design error in the layout of the road.
 If a turn is too tight or a grade is too steep, the engineer responsible could be liable for the damages in a resulting bus crash.

 The Statute of Limitations

 In an attempt to promote speedy resolutions of personal injury cases, the State of South Carolina has adopted rules limiting the time frame in which an injury victim can file a lawsuit.
 The statute also serves the practical purpose of requiring a case to be heard while the evidence is as fresh as possible.
 A lawsuit that is filed past the deadline may not be allowed to proceed.

-Discuss Your Legal Options with a Lancaster Bus Accident Attorney
+Call a Lancaster Bus Accident Attorney for Assistance